nickassafkirk/Cartel-Coffee/README.md

     means that is supported by all browsers and devices.

 - To vertically center the carousel caption text on the index.html page.
-I used the transform technique as described in [this forum](https://stackoverflow.com/questions/27279865/how-to-vertically-center-a-bootstrap-carousel-caption) from which I utilised this snippet of css:
+I used the transform technique as described in [this forum](https://stackoverflow.com/questions/27279865/how-to-vertically-center-a-bootstrap-carousel-caption) from which I utilised a snippet of css which has been edited for the purposes of this project as seen below:

     ```
         .carousel-caption{